The Marvelous Land Of Oz

 that she startled them all.
 "What will you do with me then?"

-case," replied Glinda, "I shall merely ask you to drink a powerful
+that case," replied Glinda, "I shall merely ask you to

 draught